 Mr. Costas St. Galatariotis has served as Honorary Consul General of Japan in Cyprus from 2007 until 2012.
-Since September 2014 he is the President of the Board of the Limassol Chamber of Commerce and Industry.
+Since September 2014 he is the President of the Board of the Limassol Chamber of Commerce and Industry and as from July 2018 he is the Vice Chairman of the Cyprus Investment Promotion Agency (CIPA).

-Stavros G. Galatariotis
+STAVROS G. GALATARIOTIS